Nina Rosenblum: Career

-In 2000, Ms. Rosenblum produced and directed a Showtime/ NYT Television documentary, Sly and Jimi: The Skin I'm In, about the music of Jimi Hendrix and Sly and the Family Stone.
-In 2000 she also produced and directed Twin Lenses, about twin fashion photographer Frances McLaughlin-Gill and Kathryn Abbe.
-In 1992, Ms. Rosenblum was nominated for an Academy Award for her Denzel Washington and Louis Gossett Jr. narrated PBS documentary, Liberators: Fighting On Two Fronts In World War II.
-Questions have been raised as to the factual nature of this documentary and whether any black soldier regiments were involved with the initial liberation of concentration camps in Germany.
+Rosenblum was nominated for an Academy Award for the Denzel Washington and Louis Gossett Jr. narrated 1992 PBS documentary, Liberators: Fighting on Two Fronts in World War II.
+It reflects on the Black 761st Tank Battalion, highlighting the racism they endured at home while fighting to free Nazi victims abroad.
+Questions have been raised as to the factual nature of this documentary and whether any Black soldier regiments were involved with the initial liberation of concentration camps in Germany.